techidaily/site-article-posts/source/_posts/updated-the-definitive-selection-gopros-top-15-tripod-options.md

 ![](https://images.wondershare.com/filmora/article-images/gopro-mount-15.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9ECz3oZ8NrQ?si=86vkwkDJo9HQXpzt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The 3rd Person POV mount allows the users to keep the hands free of the camera.
 The accessory is attached to harness support at the back of the user to capture videos from a unique angle.
 The device works great during sporting events like rock climbing, mountaineering and other adventure sports.
 The video output is great giving you the documentary style impact.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zXUt81WsQpI?si=W3DKIAsa2-qbGadJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Bottom line